 The Annapolis Bicycle Racing Team (ABRT) is one of the top-ranked amateur cycling teams in the United States.
 Over the years, ABRT has been active in promoting bicycle safety and is corporate sponsor of Bicycle Advocates for Annapolis and Anne Arundel County.
 We also hold some of the best racing events in the district, including the Church Creek Time Trials and the AACX Cyclocross Race.
 We welcome new members and sponsors who share our commitment to our mission statement: to promote the sport of cycling, and the visibility of our sponsors, through excellence in competition, athlete development, and event promotion.

 “ABRT has been a great experience for me.
 I joined in 2007 after riding recreationally for many years because I wanted to ride with racing cyclists so I could get faster and learn about group riding and racing.
 Yes, I got dropped a lot on the Saturday ride initially, but the ABRT members and the group rides taught me how be smart about conserving energy, riding smart in a group and racing tactics.
 I have matured greatly as a cyclist in the years since thanks to my association with ABRT.
-I’ve also met and ridden with some awesome people.
-It’s been such a great experience, not only am I the president, but I’m also a member.”
+I’ve also met and ridden with some awesome people throughout the years.”

 –Alex Pline, ABRT President